madnight/blog/source/_posts/quantum-eraser.md

     Your browser does not support the audio element.
   </audio>

 The Quantum eraser experiment has sparked some controversy.
 Sabine Hossfelder addresses it in her YouTube video ["The Delayed Choice Quantum Eraser, Debunked,"](https://www.youtube.com/watch?v=RQv5CVELG3U) while Sean Carroll offers insights in his blog post ["The Notorious Delayed-Choice Quantum Eraser"](https://www.preposterousuniverse.com/blog/2019/09/21/the-notorious-delayed-choice-quantum-eraser/).
 Both agree that there is no mystical retrocausality involved, and in that regard, it can be considered debunked.
-However, I think it remains a interesting experiment, and I would like to share a analysis with you.
+However, I think it remains an interesting experiment, and I would like to share an analysis with you.

 ###  Introduction and Wheeler’s Delayed Choice